Beware of These 10 Common Types of Predatory Lending

 Predatory lending is the use of fraudulent, deceptive, and unfair tactics some people use to dupe others into loans that they can’t afford.
 It is closely tied to the concept of subprime mortgage lending, which is the practice of making loans to borrowers who do not qualify for the best market interest rates.

-In Canada, there are many alternative lenders that are in the business of making a quick buck off unsuspecting borrowers.
-This CBC Marketplace article describes an undercover expose on alternative financial institutions such as CashMoney, Easyfinancial, Fairstone Financial and Money Mart.
+In Canada, there are many alternative lenders that are in the business of making money off of unsuspecting borrowers.
+This CBC Marketplace article describes an undercover investigation on alternative money lending institutions such as CashMoney, Easyfinancial, Fairstone Financial and Money Mart.

 Lenders in Canada can charge up to 60 per cent interest, according to the Criminal Code of Canada.
 We cannot rely on anyone else to ensure our own financial well being.
 It’s upto each person to become more aware of predatory lending practices.

 10 common types of predatory lending according to Deedstreet Capital:

 - Asset-Based Lending

 - Subprime Mortgage Lending

 Although anyone can fall victim to predatory lending, certain groups are more at risk than others.
 These include: